mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Energy Blast:** You can pull a lightning bolt out of nowhere and hurl it like a spear.

-**Machine Control:** The power you create isn’t just normal electricity; it’s got a bit of your essence in it.
-It’s starting a machine with your own energy that puts it under your control.
+**Machine Control:** The power you create isn't just normal electricity; it's got a bit of your essence in it.
+It's starting a machine with your own energy that puts it under your control.

 ### Drawbacks

-- As a walking, talking nexus of electrical activity, you find that [Modern Tech Just Doesn’t Like You].
+- As a walking, talking nexus of electrical activity, you find that [Modern Tech Just Doesn't Like You].
 - You are filled with electrical energy, just all the time.
-It’s like being hopped up on sugar and caffeine, only more so!
+It's like being hopped up on sugar and caffeine, only more so!
 You are [Hyperactive].
 - People notice that you tend to keep your superheroics indoors on rainy days.
-It’s not your fault: [Water Shorts You Out].
+It's not your fault: [Water Shorts You Out].

 ### Collateral Damage Effects